rdbcache/rdbcache.github.io/features.md

       "trace_id" : "915a4d0ceec24a9992c5273a4c894069"
     }

-It gets the data and forces to set the expiration to 30 seconds.

-### -X: expiration with negative sign
+### -X: set the expiration with a negative sign

-It schedules an event that occurs every X seconds and remove any previously event with the same key.
+This parameter option schedules an event to occur every X seconds and removes any previously set events with the same key.

 Example:

+It forcefully sets the expiration is 3 seconds and change the expiration behavior to refresh redis with data from database.

     curl http://localhost:8181/v1/get/my-expiration-test-key/tb2/-3?id=id21
     {